 Three Tips for Taking Nerve Pain Medication

-Don't ignore side effects.
+- Don't ignore side effects.
 Talk to your doctor about them.
-He or she might be able to alter the dose or change the medicine to resolve the problem.
+They might be able to alter the dose or change the medicine to resolve the problem.